lewishowles/components/src/components/form/form-field/form-field.md

 Passed through to the `default` slot of the relevant form field, the `default` slot generally contains the label for the form element.

+### `answer-summary`

+Custom content for this field's answer value in a `form-flow` review row.
+The row's label and Change control are rendered separately and are not part of this slot.
+Receives `answer`, `fieldName`, and `label` for reference, for example to build accessible custom content.

+By default, non-empty strings, numbers, and booleans are shown.
+Option-bearing fields show the selected option labels instead of their stored values.
+Password and file fields, `File` or `Blob` values, and arbitrary objects or arrays have no default answer summary.

+Use this slot to replace a field's default answer or render no content to omit that field's answer.
+It does not replace or alter validation error summaries.

 ### `optional-indicator`

 Content shown after the label text when the field is not required.
 Defaults to `(optional)`.